fuzzylita/fuzzylita.github.io/_posts/2017-10-01-a_cruddy_walkthrough.markdown

 end
 ```

-The edit form  below will submit a PATCH request to '/posts/:id/.
+The edit form  below will submit a PATCH request to '/posts/:id/'.
 Personally I found this very confusing, as the code for a patch request is hard to understand at first.
 (It's also hard to find simple documentation.
 If you find a good source for beginners, let me know!)

 Anyway, a patch request allows you to update individual fields in an object (or resource, as I see it defined sometimes.)

 To make a patch request, you must update your config.ru with Sinatra middleware which intercepts and examines each request sent.
-If it finds a request containing 'name: `_method', it will customize the request type, replacing 'post' with whatever request type you enter for 'value' in the line containing _method.
+If it finds a request containing 'name: `_method`, it will customize the request type, replacing 'post' with whatever request type you enter for 'value' in the line containing `_method`.
 This is what supports the patch request type.

 **config.ru**